 A few of the investigative steps essential to proving an auto injury case in Baton Rouge are outlined below:

-In addition to the cause of your collision, the injuries you sustain will be central to your personal injury lawsuit.
+In addition to the cause of your car accident, the injuries you sustain will be central to your personal injury lawsuit.
 While the cause determines who is liable for your damages, your injuries will be the most influential factor in determining the monetary value of those damages.
-Your Baton Rouge car accident lawyer will work with you to evaluate the full impact of your injury.
+Your Baton Rouge car accident attorney will work with you to evaluate the full impact of your injury.